zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-These vectors are mutually orthogonal to each other.
+Furthermore, these vectors are mutually orthogonal to each other.
 Hence, in the radiation zone, partial waves of the electric type are sometimes called *transverse magnetic modes*, and those of the magnetic type are referred to as *transverse electric modes*.

 Substitution into Equation 17.158 produces a convenient asymptotic expansion of the scattered field: